AmirShakibafar/OS-Visualizer/README.md

    cd OS-Visualizer
    ```

-3. Open `index.html` in your preferred browser to view the visualizations.
+3. Open `cpu-visulizer.html` or `memory-visulizer.html` in your preferred browser to view the visualizations.

 ## Usage

-- Open the relevant file from the interface to start the visualization of a particular OS concept.
-- Follow the interactive controls to simulate the chosen algorithm and visualize the process flow.
+1. Open `cpu-visulizer.html` or `memory-visulizer.html` in your preferred browser to view the visualizations.
+2. Read user guide
+3. Enter the inputs
+4. Click the play button
+5. And enjoy the show

 ## Contributing

 If you'd like to contribute to this project, feel free to fork the repository, create a branch, and submit a pull request.
-Please make sure to follow the project's coding standards and guidelines.
+Please make sure to follow the our project's coding standards.

 ## License